Shutterstock contributor requirements 2026 - camera and photography equipment flat lay guide for becoming an approved Shutterstock contributor

 Keywords

-Shutterstock allows you up to 50 keywords per image.
+Shutterstock contributor requirements 2026: At the time of writing, Shutterstock allows you up to 50 keywords per image. which is one of the most powerful tools you have for getting your work found.
 Whilst you don’t have to use all 50, I always aim for a minimum of 28-30.
-By aiming for this number, it’s a great way to ensure your best photos are going to be found by a wide audience of potential customers.
+By consistently hitting that number, you give your best photos the best chance of being discovered by a wide audience of potential customers.

-Shutterstock will offer keyword suggestions based on your image.
-Many may be suitable, but in my opinion, not all, so don’t automatically add them all.
+Shutterstock will offer keyword suggestions based on your image, and whilst many may be suitable, not all of them will be relevant, so don’t automatically add them all.
+Instead, use your own judgement and be selective.

-Start with the obvious words, then use more descriptive ones, like in the image below, gliding, soaring, and freedom are verbs and adjectives that potential buyers may use when searching for the perfect image.
+As a starting point, begin with the obvious descriptive words, then build outward with more evocative ones.
+For example, words like gliding, soaring, and freedom are verbs and adjectives that potential buyers may use when searching for the perfect image.

-White seagull soaring with wings spread wide against a clear blue sky, Shutterstock contributor photo example.
+White seagull soaring with wings spread wide against a clear blue sky.

 Shutterstock contributor dashboard showing approved photo submissions with description, keywords, and categories.